balajimurugesan2016/SpringLearning/Spring Framework.md

 **Annotation configuration application context forms an umbrella on top of the bean factory and converts the application as an enterprise application**

 ## Manual Instantiation
 For a basic command line application in spring, the following lines are helpful to register and getbean in a spring context.
+In other words this creates a context in Spring container.
 ```
 ApplicationContext context = new AnnotationApplicationContext(Config.class);
 context.register(Movies.class);